ajosephs1/ajosephs1/README.md

 ## 🚀 About Me
-🤔 I'm looking for job opportunities in the Miami, FL area or remote.
+🔎 I'm looking for job opportunities in the Miami, FL area or remote.

-🧠 I'm currently learning about prompt enginnering for LLM's
+🧠 I'm currently learning TypeScript.js for react

 📫 How to reach me: ajosephs1@babson.edu